hedyhli/outline.nvim/README.md

     -- Only in this fork:
     -- Winhighlight option for outline window.
     -- See :help 'winhl'
-    -- To change background color to "CustomHl" for example, set to "Normal:CustomHl". winhl = "SymbolsOutlineDetails:Comment,SymbolsOutlineLineno:LineNr", },
+    -- To change background color to "CustomHl" for example, append "Normal:CustomHl".
+    -- Note that if you're adding highlight changes, you should append to this -- default value, otherwise details/lineno will not have highlights. winhl = "SymbolsOutlineDetails:Comment,SymbolsOutlineLineno:LineNr", },